caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 }
 ```

-If a request matches multiple site blocks, the first matching site is chosen.
+If a request matches multiple site blocks, the site block with the most specific matching address is chosen.
 Requests don't cascade into to other site blocks.

 ### Directives